• Skip to primary navigation

 Dana’s note: I really enjoy the sweet and savory notes of this chicken dish.
 Dried fruits contrast the saltiness of the olives and capers.
 Holiday guests really enjoy and compliment this dish.
 I have made it with 5 pounds of chicken for a party or with a half recipe for a family dinner plus leftovers.
 This recipe is adaptable to use all chicken breasts or a mix of breasts and thighs.
 I also developed a slow cooker option for making the dish.

 This is my version of a classic dish from the Silver Palate Cookbook, a popular cookbook first published in 1982.
 A friend gave me an adapted version of the recipe a long time ago, and I’ve been making it ever since.
 I have tweaked the recipe along the way to have enough liquid and a balance of flavors.
-I've experimented with different dried fruits in the reicpe, and I prefer dates and apricots.
+I've experimented with different dried fruits in the recipe, and I prefer dates and apricots.

 Ingredient Notes and Substitutions